envisioning/vocab/vocab/Ontology.md

 ---
 category: DATA, ARCH
+generality:
+- 0.9
+- 0.885
+- 0.87
+- 0.855
+- 0.84
+- 0.825
+- 0.81
 slug: ontology
 summary: Structured framework that categorizes and organizes information or data into a hierarchy of concepts and relationships, facilitating the sharing and reuse of knowledge across systems and domains.
 title: Ontology
 ---